-- Trips to the cinema

-- Study days at the British Film Institute
+- Study days at the British Film Institute - A trip to Sky Studios

-- Trips to Warner Bros Harry Potter studio tour

 Media Studies will prepare you for A Level study and, in turn, a degree at university.
-It will equip you with a range of skills, especially practical skills that you can use across a range of different GCSE and A Level subjects as well as future careers.
+It will equip you with a range of skills, including practical skills, that you can use across a range of different GCSE and A Level subjects as well as future careers.
 It will also give you an exciting insight into the media industry, one of the most interesting, important and thriving industries in Britain.
 If you wish to enter the media industry at any level then this course is a must for you.